openshift/training/beta-3-setup.md

 parameters, and spit out a JSON `config`uration that can be `create`d with `osc`.

-First, we will generate a config for the database:

-    osc process -f db-template.json > db-config.json

 Processing the template for the db will generate some values for the DB root user and password, but they don't actually match what was previously generated when we set up the front-end.
-In the "quickstart" example, we generated these values and used them for both the frontend and the back-end at the exact same time.
-In this case, we need to do some manual intervention.
+In the "quickstart" example, we generated these values and used them for both the frontend and the backend at the exact same time.
+Since we are processing them separately now, we need to do some manual intervention.

-In the future, you'll be able to pass values into the template when it is processed, or things will be auto-populated (like in OpenShift v2).

-So, look at the frontend configuration (`frontend-config.json`) and find the value for `MYSQL_PASSWORD`.
-For example, `mugX5R2B`.

-Edit `db-config.json` and set the values for `MYSQL_PASSWORD`, `MYSQL_DATABASE`, and `MYSQL_USER` to match whatever is in your `frontend-config.json`.
-Once you are finished, you can create the backend:

-    osc create -f db-config.json

-All we are doing is leveraging the standard Dockerhub MySQL container, which knows to take some env-vars when it fires up (eg: the MySQL root password).
+All we are doing is leveraging the standard Dockerhub MySQL container, which knows to take some env-vars when it fires up (eg: the MySQL user / password).

+So, look at the frontend configuration (`frontend-config.json`) and find the value for `MYSQL_USER`.
+For example, `userMXG`.
+Then insert these values into the template using the `process` command and create the result:

+    grep -A 1 MYSQL_* frontend-config.json
+                                                "name": "MYSQL_USER",
+                                                "key": "MYSQL_USER",
+                                                "value": "userMXG"
+    --
+                                                "name": "MYSQL_PASSWORD",
+                                                "key": "MYSQL_PASSWORD",
+                                                "value": "slDrggRv"
+    --
+                                                "name": "MYSQL_DATABASE",
+                                                "key": "MYSQL_DATABASE",
+                                                "value": "root"

+    osc process -f db-template.json \
+        -v MYSQL_USER=userMXG,MYSQL_PASSWORD=slDrggRv,MYSQL_DATABASE=root \
+        | osc create -f -

 It may take a little while for the mysql container to download from the Docker Hub (if you didn't pre-fetch it), which can cause the frontend application to appear broken if it is restarted.
 In reality it's simply polling for the database connection to become active.
-It's a good idea to verify that that database is running at this point.
+It's a good idea to verify that the database is running at this point.
 If you don't happen to have a mysql client installed you can verify it's running with curl: